Convex and concave decompositions of affine $3$-manifolds: Preliminary

-Now, we look at $M_{1}$ only.
-We can easily see that the Kuiper completion $\che M_{1,J}$ contains the bihedral $3$-crescent if and only if $\che M_{1,J}$ does.
-We split $M_1$ along the two-faced submanifold of type II if it exists.
-Let $M^{s}_{1}$ denote the result of the splitting.
-Also, the set of bihedral $3$-crescents of $\che M_{1,J}$ maps in a one-to-one manner to the set of those in $\che M^{s}_{1,J}$ by taking the interior of the bihedral $3$-crescent and sending it to $\che M$ and taking the closure.
+Now, we look at $M^{(1)}$ only.
+We split $M^{(1)}$ along the two-faced submanifold of type II if it exists.
+Let $M^{(1)s}$ denote the result of the splitting.
+Also, the set of bihedral $3$-crescents of $\che M^{(1)}$ is mapped in a one-to-one manner to the set of those in $\che M^{(1)s}$ by taking the interior of the bihedral $3$-crescent and sending it to $M^{(1)s}$ and taking the closure.
 (See Chapter 8 of \cite{psconv}).
-Now $\che M^s_{ J}$ does not have any copied components.
-For a bihedral crescent $R$ in $\che M^s_J$, $\Lambda(R) \cap M^s_{J}$ covers a compact $3$-manifold with concave boundary in $M^s_{J}$.
-(We prove this in pages 81-82 of \cite{psconv}.)
+Now $\che M^{(1)s}_{h}$ does not have any copied components.
+For a bihedral $3$-crescent $R$ in $\che M^{(1)s}_h$, $\Lambda(R) \cap M^{(1)s}_{h}$ covers a compact $3$-manifold with concave boundary in $M^{(1)s}_{h}$.
+(See p.
+81--82 of \cite{psconv}.)

-\begin{dfn} Let $R$ be a bihedral crescent in $\che M_{J}$.
-Suppose that $\che M_{J}$ does not contain a hemispherical crescent.
+\begin{definition} Suppose that $\che M_{h}$ does not contain a hemispherical $3$-crescent.
 (See Hypothesis \ref{hyp:nohem}.)
-If $\Lambda(R)\cap M_{J}$ covers a compact real projective submanifold $N$, then $N$ is called a \hypertarget{term-camII}{{\em concave affine manifold of type II}}. \end{dfn}
+Let $R$ be a bihedral $3$-crescent in $\che M_{h}$.
+If $\Lambda(R)\cap M_{h}$ covers a compact real projective submanifold $N$, then $N$ is called a \hypertarget{term-camII}{{\em concave affine manifold of type II}}. \end{definition} See Chapter 8 of \cite{psconv} as a reference of results stated here.

-A concave affine manifold of type I or II is called a \hypertarget{term-cam}{{\em concave affine manifold.}}